-Letter about whether being a girl affected my education for the worse
+Letter about whether being a girl affected my education

 People sometimes ask if being a girl contributed to my education going wrong.
 It certainly didn’t help, and since it took such a great accumulation of negative factors I suppose one has to say that if the extra negativity which it constituted had been removed, I would not have been left at the end debarred from entry into a career and with my parents’ lives ruined by the breakdown of my father’s health.

 Of course people assume that your being able to do a certain kind of academic job is a consequence of the official ‘educational’ process, and dependent upon that being successful at the end.
 Actually that was not the case, but the lack of a paper qualification and the hostility of my college to my getting a usable qualification under my own auspices (from which I extrapolated that there would be a universal hostility on the part of the establishment to anyone, at any rate to me, returning from the wilderness once ejected) have been effective ever since in keeping me in exile.
 I have thought bitterly when meeting most senior academics that they had the sort of career and living circumstances that I needed to have, and that I could do their job better than they were doing it if only I were allowed to get started on doing so.

 It has always been bitterly frustrating that, since the period of official education was over, there was no effort which it was open to me to make in my disadvantaged position by which I could establish any claim on a Fellowship or Professorship that could be recognised on social terms.